Choosing a Major

 Major Choice Steps for Success:

 - Get to know what majors and minors are offered at UVM.
-View majors and minors.
 Explore the UVM Catalogue.

 - Complete the choosing a major worksheet: Answer the questions, then meet with a career counselor to discuss.
 View the worksheet.

-- Talk to professors of courses you are interested in or enjoying.
+- Talk to professors about courses you are interested in.
 Professors are great resources about what it might be like to major in that area.
 Current students in that major can also share helpful information about their experience.

 - Talk to friends, alumni and your parents.
 People who know you or are familiar with the career fields you are interested in can help provide valuable feedback and advice.
 Check out our 10 Tips for Talking with your Parents About Major Choice.

 - Come see us.
 Our career counselors are qualified to help you talk through all of your thoughts and questions when declaring a major.
-Schedule an appointment or stop by during Drop-In Hours to begin the conversation.
+Schedule an appointment or stop by The Hub to begin the conversation.

 Changing Your Major